PenaMiguel/BitCoin/README.md

-# BitCoin
+# BitCoin Money
-BitCoin is an iOS app that display and monitor the current Bitcoint (BTC) rate.
+BitCoin money is an iOS app that display and monitor the current Bitcoint (BTC) rate.

 # Requirements